-The purpose of the Balancing Operating Reserve Cost Analysis is to separate those Balancing Operating Reserve charges to be allocated to deviations between Day-ahead schedules and

-Real-time quantities from those that should be allocated to real-time load and exports.
-The key factor in separating the allocation is the determination of the particular units by which operating reserve credits were earned, and the units for which those credits should be allocated to deviations as opposed to those units for which those credits should be allocated to load and exports.
+The purpose of the Balancing Operating Reserve Cost Analysis BORCA is to separate those Balancing Operating Reserve charges to be allocated to deviations between Day-ahead schedules and Real-time quantities from those that should be allocated to Real-time load and exports.
+The key factor in separating the allocation is the determination of the particular units by which Balancing Operating Reserve Ceredits were earned, and the units for which those credits should be allocated to deviations as opposed to those units for which those credits should be allocated to load and exports.
 This cost determination will occur in two stages: those units called on during the Reliability Analysis, and those units called on to operate during the Operating Day.
 In both cases, the following criteria is applied to such units to determine the reason Balancing Operating Reserve credits were earned.

-For resources scheduled by PJM during its reliability analysis for an Operating Day, the associated Balancing Operating Reserve charges are allocated based on the reason the resource was scheduled.
+For resources scheduled by PJM during its Reliability Aanalysis for an Operating Day, the associated Balancing Operating Reserve charges are allocated based on the reason the resource was scheduled.

-- If the resource is committed to operate in real-time to augment the physical resources committed in the Day-ahead Energy Market to meet the forecasted real-time load plus the Operating Reserve Requirement, then in such cases, Balancing Operating Reserve charges will be allocated to real-time deviations from day-ahead schedules. - If however, a resource is scheduled by PJM during its reliability analysis not to account for anticipated deviations between day-ahead schedules and real time conditions but instead to provide additional reliability margin, Balancing Operating Reserve charges must be allocated to real-time load plus exports.
+- If the resource is committed to operate in Rreal-time to augment the physical resources committed in the Day-ahead Energy Market to meet the forecasted Rreal-time load plus the Operating Reserve Requirement, then in such cases, Balancing Operating Reserve charges will be allocated to Rreal-time deviations from Deay-ahead schedules. - If however, a resource is scheduled by PJM during its Reliability Aanalysis not to account for anticipated deviations between Dday-ahead schedules and Reconditions but instead to provide additional reliability margin, Balancing Operating Reserve charges must be allocated to Reconditional plus exports.